 The Festival at Cheltenham Racecourse has seen great rivalry between the home team of British-trained runners and those crossing the Irish Sea for many years.

-To celebrate this rivalry, the competition between the two countries has been christened The Prestbury Cup.
+To celebrate this rivalry, the competition between the two countries was in 2014 christened The Prestbury Cup.

 There are a total of 27 races during The Festival, not including the charity Flat race, the St Patrick’s Day Derby, on Thursday of the meeting.

-Sophia Brudenell, Communications Manager for the South West Region of Jockey Club Racecourses, commented: “The competition between Ireland and Great Britain is an element of The Festival that has grown hugely in significance over the last few years, noticeably when Ireland had more winners than Britain last year for the first time.
+Sophia Brudenell, Communications Manager for the South West Region of Jockey Club Racecourses, commented: “The competition between Ireland and Great Britain is an element of The Festival that has grown hugely in significance over the last few years, noticeably when Ireland had more winners than Britain in 2013 for the first time.

-“It therefore seemed appropriate that the competition between the two countries should be given an official title, hence the name The Prestbury Cup.
+“It therefore seemed appropriate that the competition between the two countries should be given an official title, hence the name The Prestbury Cup [named after the nearest village to Cheltenham Racecourse].“

 Best of luck, or as they say in Ireland, Is fearr de luck!